 (August 26, 2000)

-I was so disappointed upon seeing that morning that of my 14 players only 7 showed.
+I was so disappointed upon seeing that morning that of my 14 players only 7 came.
 To make matters worse, one of my two good point guards, was one of those who did not come.
 I used to play both my point guards together during the 1st 5 minutes of the game and one of them not showing up affected my rotation.
 But we were at the point of no return.

 I told the players to employ a half-court offense in every possession unless there’s a clear fastbreak opportunity.
 Not that they can’t run but with only 7 players, and with the possibility of playing a total of three games that day, they needed to conserve energy.

 Though I predicted a win for us, the WHITES we knew were tough nuts to crack.
 We watched the previous day how they gave the BLACKS a scare before losing by just two points.
 But as it turned out, my players were tougher.
 Despite playing with only 7 men in the rotation, the BLUES won and primed themselves for the daunting task of defeating the BLACK team twice for the crown.

 Our team was given by the tournament officials just half an hour to rest before we began with the championship game.
 We prayed, as usual, before entering the playing court.
 Then one more of my players came, not the good point guard, but an additional pair of fresh legs just the same that somehow deepened a bit our rotation.

 While the BLACKS were busy with their pre-game rituals, I asked my players to just shoot free throws and catch-and-shoot from the 3-point line to conserve their energy.